 Screening for Cataracts

-You should be screened more often, as directed by your doctor, or if you:
+You may need to be screened more often if you:

-A comprehensive eye examination screens for cataracts.
-This examination may include:
+A full eye exam screens for cataracts.
+The exam may have a:

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.